ResonanceNearby/example-android/README.md

 You can use this example with example-web and example-ios to see how cross-platform discovery works.

 ## Creating your own app
-Detailed documentation, support and your API-key will be available in [Resonance Console](https://console.getresonance.net) after registration.
+Detailed documentation, support and your API-key is available in [Resonance Console](https://console.getresonance.net) after registration.

 [Resonance Software](http://www.getresonance.net/)